nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2018.md

 superior.

-I personally use the degraded 256 colorscheme, which offers grey monotones as oppose to blue to accommodate the limited 256 terminal palette.
+I personally use the degraded 256 colorscheme, which offers grey monotones as opposed to blue to accommodate the limited 256 terminal palette.

 #### Installation